Forced evictions in China: Notable examples

-1993-2003,Shanghai
+1993–2003, Shanghai

 From 1993 to 2003, 2.5 million people were evicted in the city of Shanghai.

-2008,Beijing Olympics
+2008, Beijing Olympics

 In preparation for the 2008 Summer Olympics in Beijing, many of Beijing's densely populated neighborhoods were torn down in order to make way for new developments and infrastructure projects.
 The Center on Housing Rights and Evictions estimated that 1.5 million people in and around Beijing were forced from their homes, often with inadequate compensation.
 Chinese authorities maintained only 6,000 families were relocated, and that all received proper compensation.

-1995-2005, Chongqing Three Gorges Dam
+1995–2005, Chongqing Three Gorges Dam

 From 1995 to 2005, an average of 86,754 people were evicted annually in connection to the Three Gorges Dam, totaling an estimated 1.4 million people.
 Recalcitrant residents in the city of Chongqing had their water and electricity turned off in order to force them to move; the residents said they had not yet left because proper resettlement hadn't been arranged.

-2013-present,Beijing "Limited Property Right" houses
+2013–present, Beijing "Limited Property Right" houses

 From 2013 to present, 108 communities that are listed as "limited property right" houses, with over ten thousands households are forced evicted.
 At the same time, thousands of households with "limited property right" due to historical reason, which are not included in the 108 communities list are also being evicted illegally, such as XiangTang village and JiuhuaYuan community eviction.
-In 2020 winter, the city of Beijing and government of Xiaotangshan township cut off water and electricity of the residents, and send unpermitted security guards to the community, in order to force the residents to leave.
+During the winter of 2020, the city of Beijing and government of Xiaotangshan township cut off water and electricity of the residents, and send unpermitted security guards to the community, in order to force the residents to leave.
 The security guards and excavators go to residents' house when they go out for food and water, and demolish their home without any negotiation or arranging settlement.